jkltech/apertain-as-aar/README.md

 Before implementing the SDK, make sure you have the following:

-* Download the A(P)ertain SDK from [here](https://github.com/jkltech/apertain-sdk-lib).
+* Download the A(P)ertain SDK AAR from [here](https://github.com/jkltech/apertain-as-aar).
-* Import the SDK to the IDE Workspace and add reference to the Project.
+* Import the SDK to the Android Studio Workspace and add reference to the Project.

 (In Eclipse, Right click the project.
 Select properties -> Android.
 In Library section click Add button and select the A(P)ertain SDK library, then click Apply and Ok.)